bdelacretaz/bertrands-blog-2023/src/posts/2023-03-16-wwsw-well-written-subtly-wrong.md

 slug: wwsw-well-written-subtly-wrong
 ---

-<div style="font-size:400%; text-align:center;">WW;SW</div>

 I just asked [ChatGPT](https://chat.openai.com/chat) _who were the initial committers of the [Apache Sling](https://sling.apache.org/) project_ (I was there), and here’s the answer that I got:

-    The initial committers of the Apache Sling project were listed in the project's first announcement on the Apache Sling website in September 2009.
+> The initial committers of the Apache Sling project were listed in the project's first announcement on the Apache Sling website in September 2009.
 The initial committers listed were:
+>

-    - Bertrand Delacretaz
+> - Bertrand Delacretaz
-    - Felix Meschberger
+> - Felix Meschberger
-    - Carsten Ziegeler
+> - Carsten Ziegeler
-    - Marcel Offermans
+> - Marcel Offermans
-    - David Nuescheler
+> - David Nuescheler
-    - Brian Moseley
+> - Brian Moseley
+>

-    These individuals were instrumental in creating the initial codebase for Apache Sling and laying the groundwork for the project's growth and success.
+> These individuals were instrumental in creating the initial codebase for Apache Sling and laying the groundwork for the project's growth and success.

 That's a well written answer indeed, with some correct facts, but the last three people listed were _not_ initial committers of that project - actually not even committers at any time, in the ASF sense of the term.
 See the details below, if you care.